vmware-tanzu/tanzu-plugin-runtime/README.md

 This package implements helper functions for new plugin creation.
 This is one of the main packages that each and every plugin will need to import to integrate with the Tanzu CLI.
+For more information about the development process, see the (VVV update link) [Tanzu CLI Plugin Development guide](https://github.com/vuil/tanzu-cli/blob/docs-draft/docs/dev/main.md)

 ### Command Helpers